GCO44/plugin-swallow/README.md

 ## Available options:

-    - imgpath             : "img/",
-    - jspath              : "js/",
-    - phppath             : "php/",
-    - targetpath          : "nest/",
-    - acceptFiles         : "*",
-    - maxFileSize         : "",//  Automatically limited to data supplied by the server or otherwise you can manually force the value only in bytes!
-    - maxFileCount        : "",//  Automatically limited to data supplied by the server or otherwise you can manually force the value only in bytes!
+**Server information**
-    - postMaxSize         : "",//  Automatically limited to data supplied by the server or otherwise you can manually force the value only in bytes!
+Automatically limited to data supplied by the server or otherwise you can manually force the value only in bytes.
+You can also fill in your own values ​​in bytes !
+    - maxFileSize         : ""
+    - maxFileCount        : ""
+    - postMaxSize         : ""

+**Directory path**
+    - imgpath             : "img/"
+    - jspath              : "js/"
+    - phppath             : "php/"
+    - targetpath          : "nest/"

+**List of accepted file types (by default all file)**
+    - acceptFiles         : "*"
+    - For example :

+        $("#example").swallow({
+            //acceptFiles         : "application/msword,text/csv,image/jpeg"
+        })

+**the image that will appear by default if the file type is unknown**
-    - defaultImg          : "file.png",
+    - defaultImg          : "file.png"

+**Choose the language you want by redefining the labels**
-    - labelInput1         : "Add your files",
+    - labelInput1         : "Add your files"
-    - labelInput2         : "Number of files",
+    - labelInput2         : "Number of files"
-    - labelName           : "Name",
+    - labelName           : "Name"
-    - labelType           : "Type file",
+    - labelType           : "Type file"
-    - labelModified       : "Modified",
+    - labelModified       : "Modified"
-    - labelSize           : "Size",
+    - labelSize           : "Size"
-    - labelSaveBtn        : "Save",
+    - labelSaveBtn        : "Save"
     - labelDeleteBtn      : "Delete",
-    - labelSuccess        : "File upload successful",
+    - labelSuccess        : "File upload successful"
-    - labelAcceptFiles    : "Accepted formats",
+    - labelAcceptFiles    : "Accepted formats"
-    - labelMaxFileSize    : "Max size accept",
+    - labelMaxFileSize    : "Max size accept"
-    - labelMaxFileCount   : "Max files accept",
+    - labelMaxFileCount   : "Max files accept"
-    - labelAllDenied      : "Denied !",
+    - labelAllDenied      : "Denied !"

+**Functions of callback**
-    - onSuccess           : function (response, statut){console.log(response);},
+    - onSuccess           : function (response, statut){console.log(response);}
     - onError             : function (response, statut, erreur){console.log(erreur);}